 Superannuation is money a business pays to its employees’ nominated superfund to provide for their retirement.

-(Even though it is not due until 30 June 2022, the 22 June date allows enough time for the super clearinghouse to process the payment before the end of this financial year).
+(Even though it is not due until 28 July 2023, the 22 June date allows enough time for the super clearinghouse to process the payment before the end of this financial year).

 To qualify for a tax deduction, your SG contribution payments must be made each quarter to your employees’ nominated super funds by the quarterly due dates for SG contributions.

 If you want to make additional superannuation contributions up to your cap of $27,500, please ensure to do it by 22 June 2023 to arrive in the fund before 30 June.

-Tax-Deductible Contributions to the superfund will be taxed at 15%, while your individual tax rate can go up to 47%, meaning a maximum tax savings of 32% for contribution.
+Tax-Deductible Contributions to the superfund will be taxed at 15%, while your individual tax rate can go up to 47%, meaning a maximum tax savings of 32% for contributions.